johankasperi/argon-osm-occlusion/README.md

 #### `add(options, callback)`
 Queries the Overpass API for OSM building features, converts them to three.js meshes and adds them to the scene.

-* `options`: This method takes to following options:
+* `options`: This method takes the following options:
   * `longitude`: Float.
 Longitude of the bounding circle center used when querying the Overpass API.
 Required.
   * `latitude`: Float.
 Latitude of the bounding circle center used when querying the Overpass API.
 Required.
   * `altitude`: Float.
 Altitude (in meters) above the ellipsoid of the added buildings.
 Default 0.
 Optional.